jhlopesalves/CorpusAid/README.md

 ### 4. Detailed Summary Reporting

-After processing, CorpuScript generates a comprehensive summary report that provides invaluable insights into your corpus:
+After processing, CorpusAid generates a comprehensive summary report that provides invaluable insights into your corpus:

 - Word frequency distributions
 - Sentence and token counts